Second city of the United Kingdom: In the media

 The media typically describe Birmingham as the second city.

 Reporting on the Birmingham 2022 Commonwealth Games in July and August 2022, ten of the twelve nationally distributed daily newspapers in the United Kingdom published articles referring to Birmingham as the "second city" of either the United Kingdom, Britain or England: The Times, The Daily Telegraph, The i, The Guardian, The Independent, and The Daily Mirror.
 The same phrasing appeared in the freesheet press, including The Metro and City A.M., regional publications including The London Evening Standard, The Scottish Herald, The Northern Echo and The Yorkshire Post, special interest publications including The Voice, and a number of international publications including The New Zealand Herald, The Times Colonist and The National.
 Publications including The Financial Times and The Scotsman have also referred to Birmingham's second city status.

 During the same period, the BBC published a "Brummies' guide to Birmingham and beyond" which contained the subheading "Something for everyone in the second city", while Sky published a legacy piece discussing the concerns of "people who live in Britain's second city".
 Other national broadcasters whose websites have, at different times, referred to Birmingham as the second city include ITV, and Channel 4.

 Since 2010, major international news providers including Reuters, The Associated Press, Agence France-Presse, Bloomberg News, CNN International, Al Jazeera and The New York Times Company have all referred to Birmingham as the second city of either Britain or England, although the descriptor "second-largest city" is also frequently seen.
-In 2019, an article in the New York Times suggested both Liverpool and Manchester might lay claim to being England's cultural second city.
+In 2019, an article in The New York Times suggested that both Manchester and Liverpool might lay claim to being England's cultural second city.

 Travel and events publications including Lonely Planet, Rough Guides and Time Out refer to Birmingham as the second city.